grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 which will display as follows:
 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-09.png)

+You can reference our documentation on [alert message templating](https://grafana.com/docs/grafana/latest/alerting/contact-points/message-templating/) to learn more about this powerful feature.

+In this example we showed how to create a Flux-based alert that uses two distinct conditions from two distinct queries that use data from two distinct data sources.
+For example three we will switch gears and tackle another popular alerting scenario: how to create an alert based on an aggregated (per day) value.

 ## Example 3: How to Create a Grafana Alert Based on an Aggregated (Per Day) Value